usmaanalii/javascript/JavaScript30/analysis.md

 ### offsetWidth

 In this example, we had to assess how far along the cursor was for a horizontal range element, `offsetWidth` gives the length of the element, whereas `offsetX` gives the amount the cursor is along the x axis (of the element).
-The code get the time of the video relative to the scrubbed amount is shown below.
+The code to get the time of the video relative to the scrubbed amount is shown below.

 ``` javascript
 const scrubTime = (event.offsetX / progress.offsetWidth) * video.duration;